-The Honor Code at The Epiphany School of Global Studies centers on four essentials values: RESPONSIBILITY, RESPECT, SERVICE, and INTEGRITY.
+The Honor Code at The Epiphany School of Global Studies centers on four essential values: RESPONSIBILITY, RESPECT, SERVICE, and INTEGRITY.
 The value of responsibility challenges students to develop their Godgiven gifts.
 They take initiative to maintain and enhance their school environment.
 Respect reminds students to listen to and value different people and their opinions.
 They practice "the golden rule"-do unto others, as you would have them do unto you.
 The value of service compels students to utilize their God-given gifts in the service of others.
 Finally, integrity challenges students to be true to themselves and their beliefs.
-They do the right thing even when they may be afraid or uncertain.
+They do the right thing even when they may be afraid or uncertain and even when no one is watching.
 Young people who embrace these four values will advance in their journey toward a fulfilling and responsible adult life.